discoveraniket/ration_card_processor/README.md

 ## About the Developer

-This project was developed by Aniket Sarkar, a 35-year-old government employee from India with a passion for automation and AI.
-Aniket possesses strong Python scripting (7/10) and web automation skills (8/10 with Playwright and Selenium).
-He has experience building practical applications, including a side-income generating automation app and an AI-powered Macbeth learning app prototype using the Gemini API.
+This project was developed by Aniket Sarkar.
+Aniket possesses strong Python scripting and web automation skills (with Playwright and Selenium).
+He has experience building practical applications, including a automation app and an AI-powered Macbeth learning app prototype using the Gemini API.
 Aniket is open to collaboration and new opportunities that accelerate his income goals for long-term wealth creation.

   * **GitHub Profile**: [https://github.com/discoveraniket/macbeth-learning-app](https://github.com/discoveraniket/macbeth-learning-app)